juju/docs/src/en/commands.md

    Run the commands on the specified targets.

-   Targets are specified using either machine ids, service names or unit names.
+   Targets are specified using either machine ids, application names or unit names.
 At least one target specifier is needed.

-   Multiple values can be set for --machine, --service, and --unit by using comma separated values.
+   Multiple values can be set for --machine, --application, and --unit by using comma separated values.

    If the target is a machine, the command is run as the "ubuntu" user on the remote machine.

-   If the target is a service, the command is run on all units for that service.
-For example, if there was a service "mysql" and that service had two units, "mysql/0" and "mysql/1", then
+   If the target is an application, the command is run on all units for that application.
+For example, if there was an application "mysql" and that application had two units, "mysql/0" and "mysql/1", then
-           --service mysql
+           --application mysql

    is equivalent to
            --unit mysql/0,mysql/1

-   Commands run for services or units are executed in a 'hook context' for the unit.
+   Commands run for applications or units are executed in a 'hook context' for the unit.

    --all is provided as a simple way to run the command on all the machines